matloff/omsi/README.md

 <b><i>Submitting answers:</i></b>

-Submit the answer to a particular question by clicking on the question number on the left side of the OMSI screen, and selecting <b>File |
+Submit the **answer to a particular question** by clicking on the question number on the left side of the OMSI screen, and selecting <b>File |
 Submit</b>.
 This will upload your answer to the instructor.
 A dialog box specifying whether submission was successful will then be displayed.

+Note that clicking the **Submit** only submits your answer to the problem you are currently working on, **not all the problems**.

 **IMPORTANT:**  There may be a delay of a few seconds before the submit operation completes and the confirmation box comes up.
 Do not perform